DevTanvir/text-analyzer-app/README.md

 - Dockerized
 - Swagger UI

-Below are all the steps necessary to run the app locally, I would prefer only the Docker steps, but you run it without docker as well.
+Below are all the steps necessary to run the app locally, I would prefer only the Docker steps, but you can run it without docker as well.

 ## Installation